Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Note

-As opposite to tracking, model registries don't support registering models at the same time on both Azure Machine Learning and Azure Databricks.
-Either one or the other has to be used.
-Please read the section Registering models in the registry with MLflow for more details.
+As opposed to tracking, model registries don't support registering models at the same time on both Azure Machine Learning and Azure Databricks.
+For more information, see Register models in the registry with MLflow.

 If you prefer to manage your tracked experiments in a centralized location, you can set MLflow tracking to only track in your Azure Machine Learning workspace.
 This configuration has the advantage of enabling easier path to deployment using Azure Machine Learning deployment options.

-You have to configure the MLflow tracking URI to point exclusively to Azure Machine Learning, as it is demonstrated in the following example:
+Configure the MLflow tracking URI to point exclusively to Azure Machine Learning, as shown in the following example:

 Configure tracking URI